Brotherscodes/Surfs_Up/README.md

 <br />

-- Our maximum and minimum temperatures recorded in March and September are simlar to those recorded in June and December.
+- Our maximum and minimum temperatures recorded in March and September are similar to those recorded in June and December.

 <br />